Persomatey/ProjectHolyShot/README.md

     - Currenly, you can pick up as many weapons as you want and pressing "T" cycles through all of the weapons.
 Unsure if I will change this so you can only hold two weapons at a time (like Halo), or leave it this way and add a weapon wheel (Like Doom)
     - Switching the weapons also switches which kind of bullet you're shooting, and which ammo supply you're going through.
     - Added some new versions of the weapon models (basically the same) that are just Skeletal Mesh versions of each  weapon so that the player can hold them.
-    - Still need to slightly alter where the projectile are spawning from for certain weapons but having a hard time figuring out the perfect placement currently.
+    - Still need to slightly alter where the projectiles are spawning from for certain weapons but having a hard time figuring out the perfect placement currently.
     - Edited the README to reflect the above changes.

 </details>